Last Updated on: May 26, 2026

 - Data warehouse filled with rich offline customer data.

 The CDP was set up to resolve a user’s identity from an anonymous user on the website, then connects it to the data the customer gives us across devices (ie. zero-party data), and then resolves this all to multiple IDs or attributes from other tools to create a single customer profile.
+You can resolve identities/profiles of a user and merge their profiles with things like their User ID from your database, Email, Phone numbers, addresses, name, car license plates, and more to create a single customer view.
+Go deep on this in our other post!

 It all comes down to your use cases, your business model, and what you can use a an identifier.

+Segment CDP serves as the data pipeline, collecting and feeding customer data and audiences wherever needed.
 Adding the CDP was a major martech transformation.
 They planned 12-24 months for the major transformation to be completed.
 McGaw had them ahead of schedule, integrated within 7 months, and activating 1-to-1 personalized ads nationwide in near real-time.
+This is just one of the multiple use cases delivering ROI from their CDP investment.

-Over the next 2 years, the CDP will reduce their cost to acquire customers (CAC), increase retention (LTV) of current customers, and scale revenue!
+Over the next 2 years, the CDP will reduce their cost to acquire customers (CAC), increase retention (LTV) of current customers, and scale revenue.

 Takeaways

-- Visualizing your martech tool integrations, customer data flows, and cutting tools you should have months ago will accelerate your growth.
+For you to succeed in marketing, you have to know your tech stack.
+From just trying to understand what you have, to planning a full-blown transformation.
+Visualizing your martech tool integrations, customer data flows, and cutting tools you should have months ago will accelerate your growth.

-- The stack builder gives you this quickly and at no cost.
+The stack builder gives you this quickly and at no cost.

+If you need support with the stack builder.
+Want advice on your tool selections.
 Or want to grow your business with full-funnel optimization and modern martech.
+Get in touch!

 Cut waste.
 Connect your data.
 Start getting the wins you’re paying for.